 How do I contact the developers?

 The developers can be contacted through the developer's mailing list.
 Send an email directly to the developer's list if you have any feedback, such as bug reports, feature requests, or problems with the code.
 Your useful questions may end up here in the FAQs section.
 Users are also encouraged to join the user's mailing list in order to receive important updates on new releases or bug fixes.
 Instructions for using both mailing lists are found on the Contact page.
+You can ask questions of the developers and the general CFD community in the forums at cfd-online.
+In this forum you may also find that your question has already been answered in existing threads (try out the search feature).

 How do I report a bug?